mgranic/ExpensesTracker/README.md

 # ExpenseTracker
 ## _iOS and Flutter applicaions to track your expenses_

-Expense tracker is apliation that allows you to track your expenses and view different statistics.
+Expense tracker is iOS (SwiftUI) aplication that allows you to track your expenses and view different statistics.

+There is also a Flutter app in the repo that is now just used to test web service (.NET).
+This web service will ulimately be used to backup your data on server.
+Flutter app will evolve into desktop/web/Android application, but for now it is "work in progress".

 ## Features